Raj-Dave-1/membly-backend/how-i-created-this.md

    -- 6.2 setup redis client
    -- 6.3 added auth / password for redis
 7. created script for generating dummy database using chat gpt -- 7.1 add admin routes to get user info and list
 8. added token invalidation
+   [] 9. added monitoring tools like prometheus, grafana and loki: piyush garg video https://www.youtube.com/watch?v=ddZjhv66o_o
+   [] 10. spin up to servers and connect them to same database and use nginx to route trafic in round robin fassion and also collect log of both the servers on same dashboard
    [] 8. created find currently available peers functionality -- 8.1 used pencil and paper to draw things and work flow -- 8.2 used chat gpt to understand how to achieve this